effektif/admin-docs/docs/optional.rst

 User and group synchronisation with Active Directory
 ----------------------------------------------------

-The enterprise version of Signavio Workflow offers user and group synchronisation with an Active Directory Server using the LDAP V3 protocol.
+The enterprise version of Signavio Workflow Accelerator offers user and group synchronisation with an Active Directory Server using the LDAP V3 protocol.

 Before you can configure the synchronisation, check that you have the following pre-requisites.

-* Signavio Workflow is installed.
+* Workflow Accelerator is installed.
-* The first Signavio Workflow user is registered, see :ref:`create-initial-user`\ .
+* The first Workflow Accelerator user is registered, see :ref:`create-initial-user`\ .
 * A domain account for querying the Active Directory - its username and password.

 Configuring the synchronisation consists of the following steps.

 #.
-Create an Active Directory group that contains all Signavio Workflow users as members.
+Create an Active Directory group that contains all Workflow Accelerator users as members.
 #.
-Create an Active Directory group that contains all Signavio Workflow administrators as members.
+Create an Active Directory group that contains all Workflow Accelerator administrators as members.
 #.
 (Optional) Create an Active Directory group that contains all groups as members.
 #.
-Log in to Signavio Workflow with your initial user.
+Log in to Workflow Accelerator with your initial user.
 #.
 Open the *Organization settings* and select the *LDAP* tab.
 #.
 Create a new Active Directory configuration.
 #.
 Validate your configuration.